Aryan-Falcon/Multiplication_DivisionPractice/README.md

-A multiplication and division practice game created with the help of chatGPT
+A multiplication and division practice game created with the help of AI